-Motion and Title: Staff recommends motion to: Approve on preliminary reading and advertise for public hearing on August 19, 2008 at 9:30 am: An ORDINANCE OF THE BOARD OF COUNTY COMMISSIONERS OF PALM BEACH COUNTY, FLORIDA, AMENDING CHAPTER 16 OF THE PALM BEACH COUNTY CODE, ARTICLE III, (ORDINANCE NO. 2002-13), PERTAINING TO ALARMS; PROVIDING FOR SHORT TITLE; PROVIDING FOR PURPOSE; AMENDING SECTION 3, DEFINITIONS; AMENDING SECTION 4, PROVIDING FOR ALARM PERMITS REQUIRED; APPLICATION FEE, RENEWAL AND DURATION; AMENDING SECTION 5, PROVIDING FOR ALARM PERMIT APPLICATIONS; PROVIDING EMERGENCY NOTIFICATION AND REPORTING SERVICE: AMENDING SECTION 6.
-PROVIDING FOR TECHNICAL REQUIREMENTS OF ALARM SYSTEMS; AMENDING SECTION 7.
-PROVIDING FOR RESPONSE TO ALARM, DETERMINATION OF FALSE ALARMS, ALARM VERIFICATION; AMENDING SECTION 8, PROVIDING A PROCEDURE TO APPEAL FALSE ALARM DETERMINATION AND PROVIDING FOR A FALSE ALARM APPEALS BOARD; AMENDING SECTION 9, PROVIDING FOR FINES FOR FALSE ALARMS; PROVIDING FOR MAINTENANCE OF RECORDS; PROVIDING THAT AUTOMATIC TELEPHONE DIALING SYSTEMS ARE PROHIBITED AND NO RESPONSE FOR MOBILE ALARM SYSTEMS; PROVIDING FOR APPLICABILITY OF ORDINANCE; PROVIDING FOR LIMITATION OF LIABILITY; AMENDING SECTION 14, PROVIDING FOR PROHIBITIONS AND PENALTIES; PROVIDING FOR REPEAL OF LAWS IN CONFLICT; PROVIDING FOR SEVERABILITY; PROVIDING FOR INCLUSION IN THE CODE OF LAWS AND ORDINANCES; AND PROVIDING FOR AN EFFECTIVE DATE.
+MOTION AND TITLE: Staff recommends motion to: Adopt AN ORDINANCE OF THE BOARD OF COUNTY COMMISSIONERS OF PALM BEACH COUNTY, FLORIDA, AMENDING CHAPTER 16 OF THE PALM BEACH COUNTY CODE, ARTICLE III, (ORDINANCE NO. 2002-13), PERTAINING TO ALARMS; PROVIDING FOR SHORT TITLE; PROVIDING FOR PURPOSE; AMENDING SECTION 3, DEFINITIONS; AMENDING SECTION 4, PROVIDING FOR ALARM PERMITS REQUIRED; APPLICATION FEE, RENEWAL AND DURATION; AMENDING SECTION 5, PROVIDING FOR ALARM PERMIT APPLICATIONS; PROVIDING EMERGENCY NOTIFICATION AND REPORTING SERVICE; AMENDING SECTION 6, PROVIDING FOR TECHNICAL REQUIREMENTS OF ALARM SYSTEMS; AMENDING SECTION 7, PROVIDING FOR RESPONSE TO ALARM, DETERMINATION OF FALSE ALARMS.
+ALARM VERIFICATION; AMENDING SECTION 8, PROVIDING A PROCEDURE TO APPEAL FALSE ALARM DETERMINATION AND PROVIDING FOR A FALSE ALARM APPEALS BOARD; AMENDING SECTION 9, PROVIDING FOR FINES FOR FALSE ALARMS; PROVIDING FOR MAINTENANCE OF RECORDS; PROVIDING THAT AUTOMATIC TELEPHONE DIALING SYSTEMS ARE PROHIBITED AND NO RESPONSE FOR MOBILE ALARM SYSTEMS; PROVIDING FOR APPLICABILITY OF ORDINANCE; PROVIDING FOR LIMITATION OF LIABILITY; AMENDING SECTION 14, PROVIDING FOR PROHIBITIONS AND PENALTIES; PROVIDING FOR REPEAL OF LAWS IN CONFLICT; PROVIDING FOR SEVERABILITY; PROVIDING FOR INCLUSION IN THE CODE OF LAWS AND ORDINANCES; AND PROVIDING FOR AN EFFECTIVE DATE.

-Summary: This amendment to the existing burglar alarm ordinance is intended to enhance the current ordinance by eliminating the current Special Master appeal process and establishing a three member False Alarm Appeals Board which will be knowledgeable of the alarm industry standards and be beneficial to the burglar alarm user.
+SUMMARY: This Amendment to the existing Burglar Alarm Ordinance is intended to enhance the current Ordinance, by eliminating the current Special Master appeal process and establishing a three (3) member False Alarm Appeals Board which will be knowledgeable of the alarm industry standards and be beneficial to the burglar alarm user.
 All members of this Board will be volunteers and will not receive any compensation.
-The amendment also increases the new application fee from \$18 to \$25 and the renewal application fees from \$5 to \$25.
+The Amendment also increases the new application fee from \$18 to \$25 and the renewal application fees from \$5 to \$25.
 The proposed increases will help offset the cost associated with processing these applications.
+The proposed new fees will generate approximately \$2,262,500 annually.
 The current estimated cost for the Sheriff's Office to process a new application and review a renewal application is approximately \$22.50 per application.
 The Sheriff's Office has worked closely with the Alarm Industry and they support the proposed changes.
 Currently, the Sheriff's Office processes approximately 1,500 new applications and issues approximately 89,000 renewal applications annually.
-A survey, attachment 2, indicates (based on those who responded to our survey request) what several jurisdictions charge to process new and renewal applications.
 Countywide (DW)